Chinese ATV Won’t Start – Troubleshooting Guide

 One way to test a solenoid is to jump the main terminals manually using a heavy gauge wire.
 Do not attempt this if you are not confident in what you are doing.

 A safer way of testing a solenoid is by removing it from the ATV and activating it by applying an external 12 V source (car battery) to the terminal for the starter button.
-Then test for continuity between the input battery terminal and the output starter terminal.
+Then, test for continuity between the input battery terminal and the output starter terminal.

 In this case, the engine turns over as expected, but the ATV does not want to fire up.

-An engine needs three essential components to run; fuel, spark, and air.
+An engine needs three essential components to run: fuel, spark, and air.
 When the engine turns over but does not start, there is usually an issue with either of the three components.

-Make Sure the ATV Is Getting Fuel
+Make Sure the ATV Gets Fuel

-Before you do anything, ensure there is gas on the fuel tank and the fuel valve is open (in the ON position).
+Before you do anything, ensure there is gas on the fuel tank, and the fuel valve is open (in the ON position).
 You’d be surprised how common it is to misjudge how much fuel is left.

 There are several ways to test if the ATV is getting fuel, but my favorite is removing the spark plug.
 That way, you’ll be able to check for spark simultaneously.